Alejo Véliz (footballer)

-Alejo Véliz (born 19 September 2003) is an Argentine professional footballer who plays as a striker for Argentine Primera División club Rosario Central, on loan from club Tottenham Hotspur.
+Alejo Véliz (born 19 September 2003) is an Argentine professional footballer who plays as a striker for Campeonato Brasileiro Série A club Bahia.

 Early life

 Alejo Véliz was born in Gödeken, a small town in the Province of Santa Fe, about 120 km from the city of Rosario.
 When he was only three years old, he started playing football with his hometown club but at the age of six he moved with his family to Bernardo de Irigoyen, another town in Santa Fe, where he soon started playing at the Club Unión Deportivo y Cultural and continued there until he reached 16 years old.

 Club career

 Rosario Central

 In late 2019 Véliz had his first trials with Rosario Central, but he only started playing for the club more than a year later as youth competitions had been halted by the COVID-19 pandemic.
 Véliz made his professional debut for Rosario Central on 23 July 2021, replacing Alan Marinelli during a 1–0 home victory against Venezuelan side Deportivo Táchira in the round of 16 of the Copa Sudamericana.

 He played only a small number of games in the Primera División that season but it was during the next that he made a breakthrough, scoring his first goal on 2 May 2022 during the 2–1 away Copa de la Liga loss to Club Atlético Huracán.
 He scored his second in the next game, a 3–1 victory against Estudiantes, in a match that was also the last one of his idol and mentor, Marco Ruben, at the Rosario Central Stadium.

 On 21 July 2022, Véliz scored the only goal of Rosario Central's Primera División victory against Newell's Old Boys in the historic Clásico Rosarino.

 In July 2023, after performing well at the U-20 World Cup and playing effectively at Club Central, Alejo attracted the attention of many European clubs.
 These clubs were looking to sign Alejo in the future.
 On 2 August 2023, it was reported by various media outlets that Rosario Central had accepted an offer from Tottenham Hotspur for $17 million, plus $6 million in additional bonuses and a 10% sell-on clause for the Rosario club.
 With a total of $23 million in revenue, the sale of Alejo Véliz breaks the record for the most expensive sale by Rosario Central, surpassing the $11.5 million for Facundo Buonanotte to Brighton & Hove Albion of England in 2022, and the $8 million for Ángel Di María to Benfica of Portugal in 2007.